bloudermilk/scarlet/README.md

 browser's cache.
 In this way, the favicon acts as a sort of [Scarlet Letter][book].

+**Warning:** After spending some time experimenting with this concept I believe the proposed exploit may not be viable.
+It seems like browsers (Chrome at least) maintain a distinct cache for each host.
+Meaning even if the favicon was cached for site A, a request for that favicon from site B would not use the cache.

 [book]: http://en.wikipedia.org/wiki/The_Scarlet_Letter

 ## Table of Contents